 - Graduation from an accredited high school.

 - GPA of 3.0 or better (calculated using unweighted grades in all subjects taken from 9th–11th grade.)

-- Completion of either the SAT with Writing or the ACT with Writing.
+- Completion of either the SAT or the ACT.
 Please note that U-M does not accept rush scores.
 We require official test scores, sent to us by the agency; test scores included with a transcript are not sufficient.
 Minimum score requirements are:

 - The Bachelor of Science in Sound Engineering requires a GPA of 3.5, an SAT math sub score of 630 or better, or an ACT math sub score of 28 or better.

-- If you are a homeschooled or online high school student, you should submit records of your schooling progress, including any transcripts from brick-and-mortar schools or colleges in which you are dual-enrolled, results from the SAT with writing or ACT with writing test, and results from at least two (2) SAT II exams or AP exam results or official transcripts for dual enrollment work completed in an accredited college or university.
+- If you are a homeschooled or online high school student, you should submit records of your schooling progress, including any transcripts from brick-and-mortar schools or colleges in which you are dual-enrolled, results from the SAT or ACT, and results from at least two (2) SAT II exams or AP exam results or official transcripts for dual enrollment work completed in an accredited college or university.

 - General high school curriculum requirements demonstrated on an official transcript:

 - Academic: Four years of English, plus a minimum of 12 other year-long courses selected from social studies, foreign languages, sciences, mathematics or any combination of these subjects.
 Two years of foreign language study is strongly recommended.

 - Performing Arts: Credits in music, theatre, and/or dance demonstrating experience and potential ability to succeed in the professional curriculum.